melnyczuk/melnycz.uk/src/content/cv/jobs.md

 #### Full-stack Developer _Typescript_

-During this contract, I undertook a greenfield project to design, prototype, and build a VR real estate app and SDK using React, Express, & GraphQL.
+During this contract, I undertook a greenfield project to design, prototype, and build a VR real estate web-app and SDK using React, Express, & GraphQL.
 The application facilitated real-time guided virtual tours of real estate properties, incorporating conference call functionality through Twilio and multi-user interactivity through WebSockets.

 - Engineered an Express server with a GraphQL api to support a SAAS business platform
 - Produced an SDK of React components to facilitate access to core intellectual property